CodeHedge/SysBot.Remote/README.md

 # SysBotRemote

 SysBotRemote is a robust application that enables users to automate button presses on their Nintendo Switch consoles remotely.
-With support for multiple switches at once, SysBotRemote is a powerful tool that can aid in automating in-game actions, testing, and more.
-The application includes features for recording sequences of button presses (macros) and playing them back, as well as a live mode that enables the application to function as a remote controller.
+With support for multiple switches at once and Discord bot integration, SysBotRemote is a powerful tool for automating in-game actions, testing, and more.
+The application includes features for recording sequences of button presses (macros), playing them back, as well as a live mode and Discord bot commands for remote control.

 ## Features

-1. **Macro Recording and Playback**: SysBotRemote allows users to record sequences of button presses, store them as macros, and play them back at will.
-This feature is ideal for automating repetitive in-game tasks, testing game functionality, or even simulating player interactions.
+1. **Macro Recording and Playback**: Record sequences of button presses, store them as macros, and play them back at will.
+Ideal for automating repetitive in-game tasks, testing game functionality, or simulating player interactions.

-2. **Multiple Switch Support**: SysBotRemote can interact with multiple Nintendo Switch consoles simultaneously.
-Whether you're synchronizing actions across multiple games or conducting large-scale tests, SysBotRemote has you covered.
+2. **Multiple Switch Support**: Interact with multiple Nintendo Switch consoles simultaneously.
+Synchronize actions across multiple games or conduct large-scale tests.

-3. **Live Mode**: In Live Mode, SysBotRemote transforms into a remote controller for your Nintendo Switch console.
-Every button press in the application is sent in real-time to all selected switches, allowing for live interaction and control.
+3. **Live Mode**: Transforms into a remote controller for your Nintendo Switch console.
+Every button press in the application is sent in real-time to all selected switches.

+4. **Discord Bot Integration**: Check the network status of the switches, retrieve macro and IP info, and send macros to switches over Discord.
+Commands include `!status`, `!data`, and `!"macroname" "switchname"`.

 ## Getting Started

 ### Prerequisites

-Before you start using SysBotRemote, make sure your Nintendo Switch console(s) are set up for remote access by installing Sysbot.Base.
-You will need the IP address and port number (6000 usually) for each console.
+- Make sure your Nintendo Switch console(s) are set up for remote access by installing Sysbot.Base.
+You will need the IP address and port number (usually 6000) for each console.
+- For Discord Bot Integration, the bot needs all presence intents and all message permissions when generating the bot.

 ### Installation